jrc03c/pyds/readme.md

 ---

-## `Indexer(isVerbose=True)`
+## `Indexer(is_verbose=True)`

 This is a class that makes it easy to get rows of data that only exist in certain Series or DataFrames.
-If `isVerbose` is `True`, the `Indexer` will warn in the console if it fails to remove all missing or NaN values from a transformed data set.
+If `is_verbose` is `True`, the `Indexer` will warn in the console if it fails to remove all missing or NaN values from a transformed data set.

 For example, imagine you ran two surveys on the same group of people.
 In the first survey, most people answered most questions, but a few people either never started the survey or didn't answer all of the questions.
 The same is true of the second survey, although the people that failed to start or to answer all of the questions in the second survey aren't necessarily the same people as in the first survey.
 When analyzing the results of the two surveys, we want to line up Person A's responses in the first survey with their responses in the second survey; same for Person B, Person C, and so on.
 We also want to drop rows that contain missing or NaN values from both data sets.
 The `Indexer` class is designed to help with those problems.